Killing of Michael Brown: Related incidents

 On December 20, two NYPD officers were shot and killed in their police car in Bedford–Stuyvesant, Brooklyn.
 The suspected gunman, Ismaaiyl Brinsley, posted days earlier on Instagram his intention to kill police officers in response to the killings of Brown and Eric Garner.
 The suspect, who had a long criminal record and had shot his girlfriend in the stomach a few hours earlier, entered the New York City Subway and committed suicide.

 On March 12, 2015, two police officers were wounded by gunfire outside the Ferguson police headquarters.
 The officers, one from nearby Webster Groves, the other from the St. Louis County Police, were providing security at a protest being staged outside the station.
 Two days later, 20-year-old Jeffrey L. Williams was arrested in connection with the shooting.
 Williams' attorney said, although Williams fired the shots, he was not aiming at the officers.

 Eighteen-year-old Tyrone Harris (friend of Brown) was shot by police in Ferguson on August 9, 2015, one year after the shooting of Michael Brown.
+However, this shooting was determined to have happened after Harris shot at four St Louis County police officers who were in a police vehicle, with Harris also surviving after only being critically wounded and afterwards charged with four counts of assault on law enforcement in the first degree, five counts of armed criminal action, and one count of discharging or shooting a firearm at a motor vehicle.
 That same day, the Columbia (Missouri) Police Officers' Association (CPOA) proclaimed "Darren Wilson Day", calling Wilson an "innocent, but persecuted, officer" and insisted his ethnicity had nothing to do with their support of him.
 An ABC affiliate reported the post was shared nearly 60 times on the site before being removed.
 The CPOA then posted its support for Wilson and "all law enforcement officers who endure similar situations."